WCSim/WCSim/README.md

 Singularity is a similar container tool with different philosophies.
 The most important being that you can't run as root.
 This means that it may be installed and available to use on your local cluster.

 You should be able to run the docker container with singularity without any problems.
-Just to note that `$WCSIM_BUILD_DIR` will be read-only, therefore you should run WCSim elsewhere (if you forget you'll see a nasty seg fault - this is just because of the read-only directory).
+Just to note that `$WCSIMDIR` and `$WCSIM_BUILD_DIR` will be read-only, therefore you should clone, build, and run a new version of WCSim elsewhere (if you forget you'll see a nasty seg fault when running WCSim - this is just because of the read-only directory).

 ## Running WCSim